 Can't afford a $3,500 fondant sheeter?
 Get yourself a handy dandy Pasta Machine!
 Well, sure, this isn't a replacement, per-say, for a giant sheeter.
 But, it is a super handy tool to have in your arsenal.
 I found my hand crank Pasta Machine at a TJ-Max for $12.
 You can find them at many local stores or here [I suggest getting one that clamps to your counter].
 You can even upgrade to one with a motor and leave the hand crank behind!

 You know those pesky bubbles that show up in your fondant EVERYTIME.
-Without a doubt, you can’t cover a cake without at least one of those little buggers.
-You then take a “pin” to it and yet small, it still leaves a bit of a eye-sore hole.
+Without a doubt, you can't cover a cake without at least one of those little buggers.
+You then take a "pin" to it and yet small, it still leaves a bit of an eye-sore hole.
 Not a fan.
 THEN I found acupuncture needles!
-Hello little holes just big enough to let air out, yet small enough not to be visible to the eye!
+Hello, little holes just big enough to let the air out, yet small enough not to be visible to the eye!